AlexMathew/scrapple/docs/index.rst

 Scrapple |version| documentation
 =================================

+The Internet is a huge source of information.
+Several people may use data from the Internet to perform various activities, like research or analysis.
+Data extraction is a primary step involved in data mining and analysis.
+Extracting content from structured web pages is a vital task to be performed when the Internet is the principal source of data.

+The current standards in web structure involve the use of CSS selectors or XPath expressions to select particular tags from which information can be extracted.
+Web pages are structured as element trees which can be parsed to traverse through the tags.
+This tree structure, which represents tags as parent/children/siblings, is very useful when tags should be represented in terms of the rest of the web page structure.

 Scrapple is a project aimed at designing a framework for building web content extractors.
 Scrapple uses key-value based configuration files to define parameters to be considered in generating the extractor.
-It considers the base page URL, selectors for each data to be extracted, and the selector for the links to be crawled through.
+It considers the base page URL, selectors for the data to be extracted, and the selector for the links to be crawled through.
+At its core, Scrapple abstracts the implementation of the extractor, focussing more on representing the selectors for the required tags.
 Scrapple can be used to generate single page content extractors or link crawlers.

 This documentation contains information about how to use Scrapple and how Scrapple works.